 Brian is national litigation counsel for several clients.
 He manages outside counsel in an effort to ensure cost-effective results.
 He successfully managed claims brought by over 500 plaintiffs in several courts involving a train derailment in West Virginia.

 He is also the firm’s Electronic Discovery partner.
 Brian works creatively with clients to devise proactive, cost-efficient and defensive e-discovery strategies.
-In addition, he contributes to the firm's Data Privacy + Security Insider blog.

 Commercial and Business Disputes